 The Missouri State Board of Nursing has granted initial approval to the Bachelor of Science in Nursing program.
 Missouri State Board of Nursing: P.O.
 Box 656, Jefferson City, MO 65102-0656; 573-751-0681; www.pr.mo.gov/nursing.asp.

-Effective May 22, 2024, the baccalaureate nursing program at Concorde Career College at the Kansas City campus, located in Kansas City, Missouri, is a candidate for initial accreditation by the Accreditation Commission for Education in Nursing.
+Effective May 22, 2024, this nursing program is a candidate for initial accreditation by the Accreditation Commission for Education in Nursing.
 This candidacy status expires on May 22, 2026.